sonatype/nexus-maven-plugins/staging/maven-plugin/README.md

 and the deployment repository is "sourced" in same way, from POMs `distributionManagement` entry (which node is used, depends is the project being built a release or snapshot naturally).

+Direct deploy is used when you skip local staging (so to say, the staging functionality altogether), for example by using the `-DskipLocalStaging=true` CLI parameter.

 This mode is new in version 1.1.

 ### Deferred deploy